souhaildouqchi/Machine_Learning/Multiple_Linear_Regression/README.md

+# Multiple Linear Regression Model

-model that predicts the profit based diffrent factors to tell the caplist funds wich type of companies to invest in
+A multiple linear regression model that predicts the profit based on different factors to tell the capitalist funds which type of companies to invest in